Latest Version: v1.0 (Download)

 Select from more than twenty thousand mission related STK Data Providers (DP) quantities to create a two-column dataset that can be pushed to your Valispace project data.

-- Customize your dataset using the customize options in the bottom left.
+- Then, customize your dataset using the customize options in the bottom left.
 Column 1 for the datasets is set as default (Time in Elapsed seconds).
 Click on ' ... ' button next to Column 2 to select the second DP.

 - The button activates the STK Data Providers pane on the left.
 Select the quantity from the extensive tree of mission data related to the linked scenario.